rgambord/c99-doc/doc/sections/3/16/index.rst

-.. _9899_section-22:
+.. _9899_3.16:

 3.16 recommended practice
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. _9899_3.16p1:

+.. container:: snum

+   :ref:`1 <9899_3.16p1>`

-:ref:`1 <9899_3.16p1>` recommended practice
+recommended practice
     specification that is strongly recommended as being in keeping with the intent of the standard, but that may be impractical for some implementations

-.. _9899_3.17: